dr-marcilla/privacy-policy/README.md

-# privacy-policy
+# Legal Documents and Privacy Policies

-Official Privacy Policies for my Google Play Store applications.
-Hosted via GitHub Pages for transparency and public access.
+This repository hosts the official Privacy Policies for my Android applications published on the Google Play Store.

+## Applications

+* **[Nombre de tu App 1]**: [Link a la política](https://dr-marcilla.github.io/politicas-privacidad/calcumed/)

+## Compliance
+These documents are provided to ensure transparency regarding data collection and privacy practices, in accordance with Google Play Developer Program Policies and international regulations (GDPR, CCPA).

+---
+*Maintained by [Dr.Marcilla]*